 In the Washington cannabis industry alone, companies are totaling annual sales of approximately $1.5 billion and upwards of 11,000 employees.

-Challenges of the Cannabis Industry
+Cannabis Industry Problems

 With so much revenue, and a plethora of employees working in the space it's no wonder that Washington cannabis companies, as well as those in other states, face countless issues with:

 - Human Resources

 To say that these business components are easy for any industry would be a bold statement.
 For a business in a consistently evolving and growing industry, these challenges might make it feel like success in the cannabis space is impossible.

 However, with new business comes new opportunities, and finding a payroll and HR company that has the expertise to put behind a cannabis payroll and HR solution can help overcome some of the obstacles surrounding the cannabis industry.